 Here’s how to tell what kind of market you’re in:

-For a general overview on market insights, peruse HUD’s Comprehensive Housing Market Analysis on your nearest city.
-HUD conducts research on over 100 major U.S. cities, releasing a regional report every two to three years which covers the city’s housing market trends including the average home sale price and time on the market, the amount of homes for sale, and relevant economic factors such as job growth rate, population, and average household income.
+After checking the experts’ predictions for the market’s direction, be sure to consult HUD’s Comprehensive Housing Market Analysis for a general overview of market insights on your nearest city.
+HUD conducts research on more than 100 major U.S. cities, releasing a regional report every two to three years that covers the city’s housing market trends, including the average home sale price, time on the market, the number of homes for sale, and relevant economic factors such as job growth rate, population, and average household income.

 Sell your house first

-Negotiate confidently for top sale price on your current home; take your time finding the right home.
+- Reduced pressure: You can negotiate confidently for the top sale price on your current home.

 How to make it work